tripal/tripald3/docs/api/drawHistogram.rst

     :yAxisTitle: The title of the Y-Axis.
     :width: The width of the drawing canvas (including key and margins) in pixels.
     :height: The height of the drawing canvas (including key and margins) in pixels.
-    :drawKey: whether or not to draw the key; default is "false".
+    :drawKey: Whether or not to draw the key; default is "false".
-    :xAxisPadding: the number of pixels to pad the left side to provide room for the y-axis labels.
+    :xAxisPadding: The number of pixels to pad the left side to provide room for the y-axis labels.
-    :yAxisPadding: the number of pixels to pad the bottom to provide room for the x-axis labels.
+    :yAxisPadding: The number of pixels to pad the bottom to provide room for the x-axis labels.
+    :lowColor: The base color for the color scale to be applied to the bars.
+    :highColor: The base color for the color scale to be applied to the bars under the threshold.